kroketio/chatripper/README.md

 # cIRCa

-cIRCA is a modern approach to IRC, providing a modern chat experience.
-The focus is practicality, while remaining compatible with existing clients.
+Fast, self-hosted chat platform for team communications.

 **Work in progress**

 ## Design philosophy

-* A strong focus on utility, and serviceability
+cIRCa is an IRC server, but unlike others.
+Read more about it [here](docs/design.md)

+## Features

+* Multitenancy
+* Custom roles/permissions system
-* Embrace modern chat features like accounts, history, metadata, previews, video/audio calls
+* Accounts, history, metadata, previews, video/audio calls
-* High customizability via an admin web-interface (no messing around in config files)
+* Built-in bouncer
+* No config, configuration happens through the admin webif
 * Server-side scripting with Python
-* Integrated web chat client
+* Web chat client
 * REST API
+* Generate invite links

 ## Performance

 cIRCa is designed to operate primarily in memory.
-It is both multithreaded and asynchronous, and while we haven’t tested it, we are confident it can handle thousands of concurrent connections.
+It is both multithreaded and asynchronous.
+It can handle thousands of concurrent connections.

-We regularly benchmark key parts of the code to ensure optimal performance.
 I/O operations are queued whenever possible, and concurrency is prioritized to deliver a fast, responsive chat experience - low-powered hardware included.